A Guide to Sending Closing Letters to Clients

 Sample closing letter to clients

 Need an example?
 The below letter shows one way you could approach a case-closing letter to a client.
 Note: This sample closing letter is for reference only.
-You must customize your letter to your firm and your specific clients.
+Feel free to use it as a template, but you must customize your letter to your firm and your specific clients.

-Thank you for choosing me to represent you with your personal injury matter.
+Thank you for choosing me to represent you with your [describe matter].
 I am writing this letter to inform you that this case is closed as of the date of this letter.

-Enclosed are all of the original materials regarding your case that are in my firm’s possession, including the written statements from Mr. X and Ms. Y. Please let me know by October 9, 2023 if there is anything else that you believe is still in our firm’s possession that should be returned.
+Enclosed are all of the original materials regarding your case that are in my firm’s possession, including [specify documents, if appropriate].
+Please let me know by [date] if there is anything else that you believe is still in our firm’s possession that should be returned.
 Otherwise, I will assume that you have reviewed the documents and have everything that you need.
-While we are closing the file on this matter, we will keep a copy for a period of at least seven years.
+While we are closing the file on this matter, we will keep a copy for a period of at least [specify time period].

 I would like to take this opportunity to thank you for choosing me to represent you.
-I sincerely hope that your experience with my firm was satisfactory and that you may consider Example Law Firm for future legal work.
-With this in mind, I would greatly appreciate it if you could complete the enclosed feedback questionnaire.
+I sincerely hope that your experience with my firm was satisfactory and that you may consider [law firm name] for future legal work.
+[With this in mind, I would greatly appreciate it if you could complete the enclosed feedback questionnaire.]

 While this concludes my representation of you regarding this legal matter, please don’t hesitate to reach out in the future should you have any further legal needs and wish to discuss retaining my services again.